top of page

 Sea collection

-This project was inspired by my scuba certification course, I started making this because I was getting scoop certified currently and I remembered that I like the underwater world and what it has to offer so I decided I wanted some in my own home as well.
+This project was inspired by my scuba certification course, I started making this because I was getting scuba certified currently and I remembered that I like the underwater world and what it has to offer so I decided I wanted some in my own home as well.

 This shark is kind of an imaginary shark, I did it without a reference picture and I'm guessing that the anatomy is not correct.
 I drew some inspiration from the whale shark project I did during my Ceramics One class.
 I rolled out a piece of clay and built on to it more and more until it became a shark-like form and I scored and slipped on all the fins and used a needle and signing tool for the gills and eyes.